 How ideas are shared and transmitted depends how and if they can be digested.

-Closed circuit business cultures that emphasize acronymns, abbreviations, and shortcode references will often lose information (and saliency) when shared with members outside the group.
+Closed circuit business cultures often emphasize acronyms, abbreviations, and shortcode references.
+They will lose information and saliency when shared with members outside the group.

 Reliance on these types of ingroup vocabularies also limits construct evaluation, breakdown, knowledge transfer, and assimilation.